Infographic: The History Of The Cheltenham Gold Cup

 The Gold Cup is the highlight of the entire jump season and has thrown up some fantastic and memorable races in our lifetime.
 Dawn Run winning with Jonjo O'Neill on top was an emotional victory that united the entire Irish nation in euphoria and carried out many bookmakers.
 Best Mate's record breaking three timer will struggle to be beaten ever in the modern age, while the battles between stablemates Denman and Kauto Star were symbolic of everything that is special in National Hunt racing.

-This year the race looks wide open with Long Run the standard bearer, but not impressing everyone in the King George (form rather let down since by the placed horses), and there remains an impression that an unconsidered "improver" could perhaps upset the older more established "names" at the head of the betting.
-Perhaps the rapidly improving Silvaniano Conti could be the one, improving from handicap company and being trained specifically for the race now by the in-form Paul Nicholls.
+This year the race looks wide open with Silviniaco Conti the standard bearer, impressing everyone in the King George (form rather let down since by the placed horses), and there remains an impression that an unconsidered "improver" could perhaps upset the older more established "names" at the head of the betting.
+Perhaps the rapidly improving Many Clouds could be the one, improving from handicap company and being trained specifically for the race now by the revitalised Oliver Sherwood.

-As we approach the big race, take a look back through the history of the event from Red Splash at 5/1 in 1924 to Synchronised at 8/1 in 2012, every winner and starting price for the Cheltenham Gold Cup.
+As we approach the big race, take a look back through the history of the event from Red Splash at 5/1 in 1924 to Lord Windermere at 20/1 in 2014, every winner and starting price for the Cheltenham Gold Cup.